Seo In-guk: Personal life

-Military duty exemption
+Military service exemption

 In February 2017, it was announced that Seo received his official military enlistment date, set to take place on March 28.
-He had previously pushed back his enlistment twice, starting in March 2015 and he gave his condition as a reason.
-Neither the media nor his management company states he did or didn't receive treatment though.
-But he'd passed a physical to enlist.
-It was reported he would enter his two-year military service quietly, without media coverage.
-Seo opted, instead, to release a music video for his self-composed song, "Better Together", written to his fans.
+He had previously pushed back his enlistment twice, starting in March 2015, and he gave his health condition as a reason.
+Neither the media nor his management company stated if he had received treatment, but passed a physical to enlist.
+It was reported he would quietly enter the mandatory two-year military service period without media coverage.
+Seo opted instead to release a music video for his self-composed song, "Better Together", for his fans.
 The video was released on YouTube on March 26, 2017.
-However, due to a fractured ankle, Seo was excused from mandatory military service just four days after entering the military and was scheduled for a medical re-examination to determine if he was fit to return to the military.
-His agency released the results of his medical re-examination, revealing Seo was diagnosed with Osteochondritis dissecans, a bone and cartilage condition.
-He was subsequently declared at a Grade 5 health rating and became exempt from military duty as a result.
+However, due to a fractured ankle, Seo was excused from conscription four days after entering and scheduled for a medical re-examination.
+His agency released the results, revealing Seo was diagnosed with Osteochondritis dissecans, a bone and cartilage condition.
+He was given a Grade 5 health rating and consequently exempted.